 So here we go!

 This layout works for two different possibilities.
-If you want the full rectangle, use a double-sized sheet of felt (I carry them now in the shop in some colors) and a 12″ x 18″ frame.
-That’s a standard size I know for sure you can get at Michaels because I checked over the weekend. 😄
+If you want the full rectangle, use a 12″ x 18″ sheet of felt.
+That’s a standard frame size I know for sure you can get at Michaels because I checked over the weekend. 😄

 If you want just a square frame around your square image, ignore the blue striped parts of the image and use a 12″ x 12″ frame – also a standard size.